 This does not mean that a good purpose must be narrow in its scope.
 Indeed, many of the best purposes are very broad.
 The point is that a purpose must be easy to understand and an accurate reflection of what is going to happen.
 Much of the best participation depends on the participants coming up with their own agenda for change, which is fine, as long as the agenda can then be implemented satisfactorily and everyone understands what they are part of.

 It is essential that all those with an interest or influence over the process in a commissioning organisation are aligned to its purpose.
 Too often, different purposes exist within the same organisation, sometimes unspoken or assumed, and this only comes to light when the process is underway, which can be both damaging and embarrassing.

 Purpose as reference point

 Once established, the agreed purpose can provide a reference point throughout the process.
 This is especially useful if participants are likely to introduce new subjects during the process, as their relevance to the purpose will determine whether they should be included.

 A clear purpose enables the commissioning body to ensure that the right mechanisms are in place to transform the process outputs into outcomes.
 Many processes fail because commissioning institutions do not live up to the expectations placed on them (see Section 3.8).
 Clarifying the purpose of a process ensures that any commissioning body knows what it is getting into and can then check whether participation is appropriate.

 A purpose also gives participants the opportunity to make an informed choice about getting involved.
 Too often we hear complaints of people feeling misled or manipulated.
 This is often because of mis-communication between the commissioner and participants as to what the process can change.
-Section 3.3 shows in detail how the purpose will influence who can and should be involved.
+"Who to involve" shows in detail how the purpose will influence who can and should be involved.

 Defining the purpose